 My parents are both from Pittsburgh.
 I was raised not far from Pittsburgh, and I still live in Pennsylvania.
 While my football allegiance will always lie with the Penn State Nittany Lions, the Steelers have a special place in my heart.

 I am delighted that the Steelers are playing in the Super Bowl tomorrow.
 To celebrate the special occasion, the Feels like Home family is going to munch on finger food – a mostly homemade pizza (recipe to come) and pierogies – on Sunday evening while we watch the game.

-Instead of cooking the pierogies traditionally, in a skillet with butter and onions, we’re going to bake them.
+Instead of cooking the pierogies traditionally, we're going to bake them.

 - Toss one box of regular or mini pierogies with 2 tablespoons of oil.

 - Arrange in a single layer on a bar pan and bake for 16 to 20 minutes, or until puffy and brown.

 Recipe courtesy of Mrs. T's Pierogies

 My friend, Katy from Gem Affair, likes her pierogies fried using the following method.